inUtil-info/node-red-contrib-whin/README.md

 sending whatsapp messages to the number that orginated the request.
 We do not share the numbers using the service with anyone.
 We do not send messages to our users.

-There is a daily rate limit set to 100 messages per user.
+There is an hourly rate limit set to 100 messages per user.
+This is done to prevent errors of users testing the system.
+The limit can and will be raised in the future.

 If you wish to stop using the service, you just want to stop using the node and your token will be deleted after 30 days.